maykhid/min_chat/README.md

     * Follow the prompts to select platforms and provide any necessary credentials.

-After completing the setup ensure your google_services.json file,GoogleService-Info.plist and firbase_options.dart are generated.
+After completing the setup ensure your google_services.json, GoogleService-Info.plist and firebase_options.dart files are generated.

 3. Make sure the following are enabled on your Firebase project
     * Authentication